Well kill: Reverse circulation

 This is often the tidiest way of making a planned well kill.
 It involves pumping kill fluid down the 'A' annulus of the well, through a point of communication between it and the production tubing just above the production packer and up the tubing, displacing the lighter well bore fluids, which are allowed to flow to production.

 The point of communication was traditionally a device called a sliding sleeve, or sliding side door, which is a hydraulically operated device, built into the production tubing.
 During normal operation, it would remain closed sealing off the tubing and the annulus, but for events such as this, it would be opened to allow the free flow of fluids between the two regions.
 These components have fallen out of favour as they were prone to leaking.
 Instead, it is now more common to punch a hole in the tubing for circulation kills.
 Although this permanently damages the tubing, given that most planned well kills are for workovers, this is not an issue, since the tubing is being pulled for replacement anyway.

 Bullheading

 This is the most common method of a contingency well kill.
 If there is a sudden need to kill a well quickly, without the time for rigging up for circulation, the more blunt instrument of bullheading may be used.
 This involves simply pumping the kill fluid directly down the well bore, forcing the well bore fluids back into the reservoir.
 This can be effective at achieving the central aim of a well kill; building up a sufficient hydrostatic head in the well bore.
 However, it can be limited by the burst-pressure capabilities of the tubing or casing, and can risk damaging the reservoir by forcing undesired materials into it.
 The principal advantage is that it can be done with little advanced planning.

+Unlike the designed emergency shutdown features of many systems, bullheading is not considered or intended as a reliable well kill measure.
+Of a specific note, it still requires a ready access to the well bore, which may not be available in blowout / fire scenarios such as Deepwater Horizon oil spill.